banner background

 Many enterprises require SOC 2 or ISO 27001 certification for AI systems.
 These frameworks provide comprehensive security controls that extend beyond technical measures to include policy, training, and governance.
 Teams working with external development partners should verify the partner has appropriate certifications and security practices.

-Step 7 – Testing, Deployment, and Monitoring
+Step 7 – Testing and Deployment

 A chatbot that works perfectly in development can fail catastrophically in production.
 The testing and deployment phase validates the system performs reliably under real-world conditions.